DanielWeber-Sec/grc-security-portfolio/README.md

 ### Security Policies

-Definition of core security policies to support ISMS implementation, including:
+Definition of core policies required to support the ISMS.

+The policies are intentionally designed to be:

+- concise but actionable
+- aligned with ISO 27001 expectations
+- realistic in terms of implementation effort

+Included policies:

 - Access Control Policy
 - Backup & Recovery Policy
 - Incident Response Policy

-The policies are designed to be **pragmatic, implementable, and audit-relevant**, rather than purely theoretical.
+Each policy focuses on establishing **clear responsibilities, principles, and minimum controls**, without over-engineering.

 👉 See policies: `/isms-project/security-policies`